ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
 Did you notice any strange or unexpected behavior?
 What might be the underlying reasons for that behavior?

+Yes.
+Not surprisingly, the models with fewer parameters had faster inference times.
+The Wav2Vec XLSR had the highest inferences times of about 6 seconds for the largest input of a 10000 float tensor.
+Again, this is not surprising since it has nearly 10x the number of parameters (about 300 million) as the smallest model, Modified CPC, which had a corresponding inference time of about 0.45 seconds for it's rougly 30 million parameters.

+The only strange (if not annoying behavior) is that it took a long time to load the models into the cache of our Jetson Nano.
+After that, the inference ran fairly smoothly.
+I think the main bottle neck is the bus connection between RAM and memory because the time to load the model into RAM takes upwards of 10 minutes.

+With regards to the inference times, the general trend is that the inference times increased linearly with the size of the input of our randomized audio signal.
+We kept a constant batch size of 10 and simply varied the input size of our signal from 1000 to 10000 floats in incremements of 1000.

+We are thinking about switching to the 4 GB Jetson Nano with a 64 GB SD card so we'll have faster load times and more space in memory to hold more than 1 model.